cardboard-iguana/cardboard-iguana.com/log/2022-06-09-aws-deep-dive.md

 ### RDS and DynamoDB Basics

-RDS provides relational database services and supports a variety of database engines under the hood: MySQL/MariaDB, PostgreSQL, Oracle, SQL Server, and Amazon’s own fork of MySQL, Aurora.
+RDS provides relational database services and supports a variety of database engines under the hood: MySQL/MariaDB, PostgreSQL, Oracle, SQL Server, and Amazon's own fork of MySQL, Aurora.
 Note that Aurora is *not* available in the AWS free tier.

-DynamoDB is Amazon’s NoSQL option; there’s no choice of backends here, though DynamoDB itself is similar to MongoDB.
+DynamoDB is Amazon's NoSQL option; there's no choice of backends here, though DynamoDB itself is similar to MongoDB.

 Pricing for RDS parallels that for EC2 (which makes sense), while DynamoDB pricing is looks more like S3 (if you squint).